xster/flutter-wiki/The-flutter-daemon-mode.md

 - `fullRestart`: optional; whether to do a full (rather than an incremental) restart of the application
 - `pause`: optional; when doing a hot restart the isolate should enter a paused mode

+#### callServiceExtension

+The `callServiceExtension()` allows clients to make arbitrary calls to service protocol extensions.
+It returns a `Map` - the result returned by the service protocol method.

+- `appId`: the id of a previously started app; this is required.
+- `methodName`: the name of the service protocol extension to invoke; this is required.
+- `params`: an optional Map of parameters to pass to the service protocol extension.

 #### stop

 The `stop()` command takes one parameter, `appId`.
 It returns a `bool` to indicate success or failure in stopping an app.